ryanznie/quant-MC-methods/README.md

 ## UPDATES:

 ### II.
 06/18/2022
 Version II added.
 It uses yfinance library from Yahoo Finance instead of an API key from financialmodelingprep.com.
 Function docstrings are also updated to improve readability.
+Historical time frame for data is now flexible for users to choose.

 ### I. 06/17/2022
 financialmodelingprep.com seems to not offer historical daily data for free anymore.
 I am working on a new version.